20 Tithe & Offering Messages for Any Occasion

 It often takes more than a few touch points before people take action.
 So don’t be afraid to ask for donations multiple times, and in multiple different ways.

-How church members can donate should never be a barrier to if they donate.
+How church members can donate should never be a barrier to donating.

 Unfortunately, that’s the case for too many churches.
 Often, churches have outdated giving systems that make it difficult and confusing for members to contribute.

-Your job as a church leader is to remove as many of those barriers to giving as possible.
-Part of that is offering a few different ways to give.
-That could range from giving in person at the church, to texting a donation through their phone.
+Your job as a church leader is to remove as many barriers to giving as possible.
+Part of that is offering a few different ways to give for different people in your church.
+That could range from giving in person at the church, to text giving through their phone.

 Why should people support your church financially?